CSUF-Computer-Science/cpsc-476-project-1/README.md

 ##### a) On *nix environment:

 Using [Tuffix](https://github.com/kevinwortman/tuffix)?
-You'll also need this: `apt-get install python3-venv`
+You'll also need this: `sudo apt-get install python3-venv`

 `python3 -m venv venv`